junkin/reinvent2018-builder-session/README.md

 In this session, you have successfully deployed an image classifier on EC2 Fleet using EC2 AutoScaling with multiple EC2 instance types & purchase options, and the EC2 instances are at savings of up to 90% the On-Demand price.

+Please complete the session survey in the mobile app.
+Thank you for attending this session!

 You can further explore this topic with following links.

 [1] [EC2 AutoScaling purchase options](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html#asg-purchase-options)